 There are many dedicated staff, volunteers and greyhound owners behind the scenes of the Irish Retired Greyhound Trust, many of whom have never had their story recognised.

 Throughout the summer and autumn of 2018, GRI took a photographer and videographer on the road to capture just some of the stories of our people.
+You can watch their stories on the videos below.
+If for any reason, you cannot see or play the embedded players below, then why not watch the full series playlist on our Youtube channel.

 We'd love to help you bring a new four-legged friend into your home.
 Why not visit the Irish Retired Greyhound Trust on Facebook to see some of our Greyhounds and check out what we've been up to lately.